I don't own these characters; Disney does.

 He growled under his breath while balling his hands into tight fists.
 Veins appeared as if they were trying to escape his body as they bulged from his neck and forehead.
-His sharp teeth ground against each other with much effort; if he was not careful, he was liable to break one of the ivory points.
+His sharp teeth ground against each other with much effort.
+If he was not careful, he was liable to break one of the ivory points.
 His eyes looked ahead, but could focus on nothing because of the throbbing behind his eyes.
-His head was pounding, like a thorjack was stampeding in his brain.
+His head pounded, like a thorjack was stampeding in his brain.
 His mind screamed for silence, making every bone in his face feel like it would shatter.

-Why would she not shut up?!
-She had been ranting and raving endlessly…or at least it seemed endless to him.
+Why won't she shut up?!
+She had been ranting and raving endlessly… or at least it seemed endless to him.
 Every noise that came from her now consumed his sanity and wound his hard body tighter and tighter.
-He was going to crack like an egg if he did not get some peace and quiet soon...and if he was going to crack, he planned to cover her with all of the goo.
+He was going to crack like an egg if he did not get some peace and quiet soon… and if he was going to crack, he planned to cover her with all of the goo.

-It was such an insignificant planet, he thought as he viewed the carnage he and his partner wrought on that waste of blue space—Earth.
+It's such an insignificant planet, he thought as he viewed the carnage he and his partner wrought on that waste of blue space—Earth.
 They had reduced the planet to rubble and had the inhabitants on their knees within minutes.
 It seemed like it would be a glorious conquest and a notch in his laser gun.
-Everything had gone perfectly…until he started listening to her.
+Everything had gone perfectly… until he started listening to her.

 He often wondered if it was the fire in her eyes, or maybe even the fire in her hands that kept his attention.
 Was it the obvious underlying softness of her powerful, confident form?
 Was it the sneer on her lip?
 He had no clue what drew him to her, but he could not fight against the pull.